YangLi2025/FBformer/README.md

 We also provide benchmark results for previous works, including CGCNN, SchNet, MEGNET, GATGNN, ALIGNN, Matformer on JARVIS Dataset.

 JARVIS is a newly released database proposed by Choudhary et al..
 For JARVIS dataset, we follow ALIGNN and use the same training, validation, and test set.
 We evaluate our FBformer on five important crystal property tasks, including formation energy, bandgap(OPT), bandgap(MBJ), total energy, and Ehull.
 The training, validation, and test set contains 44578, 5572, and 5572 crystals for tasks of formation energy, total energy, and bandgap(OPT).
 The numbers are 44296, 5537, 5537 for Ehull, and 14537, 1817, 1817 for bandgap(MBJ).
-The used metric is test MAE.
-The results for CGCNN and CFID are taken from ALIGNN, other baseline results are obtained by retrained models.
+The results of the baseline models are taken directly from Matformer.

 ## Benchmarked results